 The All-Pairs Shortest Paths (APSP) problem asks to compute the shortest distance between each pair of vertices on an $n$-vertex graph, called the \emph{distance matrix}.
 Despite being one of the most widely studied problems in theoretical computer science, on graphs with general weights the fastest algorithm still runs in $n ^ 3 / 2 ^ {\Omega(\sqrt{\log {n}})}$ time \cite{rrwapsp2014}, and thus it has been conjectured that an algorithm running in $O(n ^ {3 - \eps})$ time is impossible for any $\eps > 0$.
 However, under many \emph{dynamic} settings of the APSP problem where the graph undergoes modifications such as vertex/edge insertion/deletions, the distance matrix can be updated in a faster time than a cubic re-computation from scratch.

 \paragraph{The Problem.} In this paper, we study the fully dynamic setting under vertex insertion/deletions with a faster worst-case time.
-Formally, we are given a graph $G = \langle \ver, \e \rangle$ with $\abs{\ver} = n$ that undergoes vertex insertions and deletions where each vertex is inserted/deleted together with its incident edges.
+Formally, we are given a graph $G := \langle \ver, \e \rangle$ with $\abs{\ver} = n$ that undergoes vertex insertions and deletions where each vertex is inserted/deleted together with its incident edges.
 Our goal is to minimize the \emph{update time}, which is the time needed to refresh the distance matrix.
+Specifically, since APSP without any updates already takes $\tilde O(n ^ 3)$ time, we allow a preprocessing procedure that takes place before the first update whose running time is not part of the update time since it does not ``refresh'' the distance matrix.
 We measure the worst-case update time which is opposed to amortized update time.
 In the randomized setting, the worst-case update time is a time bound under which \emph{every} update can finish with the correct answer with a probability of $1 - n ^ {-c}$ for some constant $c > 0$.

-We point out that in the fully-dynamic setting, vertex updates are always more general than edge updates since any edge update can be easily simulated by a deletion and a re-insertion of one of the two incident vertices.
+We point out that in the fully dynamic setting, vertex updates are always more general than edge updates since any edge update can be easily simulated by a deletion and a re-insertion of one of the two incident vertices.